tMaxx/nord-next/README.md

 You could treat it as a collection of things I use in my day-to-day work, that should still be usable if you're not me.

+**It is not aimed to be compatible or in sync with the original Nord**, but we'll see how things go.

 ### Contains:
+- Nord Next color scheme with slighly adjusted colors and fixed inheritances
 - Oceanic Next Nord-ified color scheme
 - Nord Darker theme with adjusted colors of panels to be a little darker
 - ...and some original Nord theme(s)